Owners Capital Definition

 Advantages of the Owner’s Capital

-- #1 – No burden of Repayment: Unlike debt capital, there is no burden of repayment in the case of the owner’s capital.
+- #1 - No burden of Repayment: Unlike debt capital, there is no repayment burden in the owner's capital.
 It is thereby considered a permanent source of funds.
-This helps management to focus on its core objectives and flourish the business.
+It helps management to focus on its core objectives and flourish the business.
+Given below are some of the advantages and disadvantages of the owner's capital.

 Disadvantages

-- #1 – Higher Cost: Cost of owner’s capital is the return which such capital could have earned in any other investment opportunity.
-Since business always posses risk, so expected return from such capital is higher than the debt capital.
-Debt Capital is usually secured by a tangible asset.
+- #1 - Higher Cost: The cost of the owner's capital is the return such capital could have earned in any other investment opportunity.
+A tangible asset usually secures Debt Capital.
+Since business always possesses risk, the expected return from such capital is higher than the debt capital.

-- #2 – No Leverage Benefit: Interest expense comes with a benefit of tax shield, which means a company can claim it as a business expense.
+- #2 - No Leverage Benefit: Interest expense comes with the benefit of a tax shield, which means a company can claim it as a business expense.
 Like any other expense, it reduces the taxable profit.
-However, this tax saving is foregone in case of owner’s capital as dividend doesn’t account as a business expense.
+However, this tax saving is foregone in the case of the owner's capital as the dividend doesn’t account for a business expense.

 - #3 – Dilution: Raising the new owner’s capital dilutes the holding of existing owners.
 However, this doesn’t happen in the case of debt capital.
 Business can grow with the use of debt capital, and at the same time, the valuation of such a business doesn’t get diluted.